section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

 ![Tsparticles Effect](/engineering-education/javascript-particles-effect-with-tsparticles/example2.gif)

-[Tsparticles](https://github.com/matteobruni/tsparticles) is one of the JavaScript libraries that will help achieve this.
+[Tsparticles](https://github.com/matteobruni/tsparticles) is one of the JavaScript libraries that will help you include this type of animation into your websites.
 Tsparticles is a lightweight animation library.
-As the name sounds, the library enables you move some tiny particles on your web background, with many fancy features.
+As the name sounds, the library enables you move tiny particles on your web background, with many other fancy features.

-[Particle.js](https://vincentgarreau.com/particles.js/), though, hasn't been updated lately and has bugs that have not been fixed.
-Due to this, a hybrid typescript library tsparticles, was introduced to improve the paricle.js bugs and maintenance.
+[Particle.js](https://vincentgarreau.com/particles.js/) was an earlier version, although it hasn't been updated (lately) and has many bugs that have not been fixed.
+Due to this, the hybrid typescript library Tsparticles was introduced, to improve on the particle.js bugs and lack of maintenance.
 It supports some common [JavaScript frameworks](https://particles.matteobruni.it/) such as Angular, Vue, React, Vanilla, svelte, and jQerry.

-In this guide, we will show you how to create a particle animation background effect that you can apply to a website using standard JavaScript.
+In this guide, we'll show you how to create a particle animation background effect that you can apply to any website using standard JavaScript.

 ### Installation and Usage
 #### Using CDN